ETS-Android2/xplatj/README.md

 XPLATJ is a trial project aim to make a cross-platform layer to create application (This project is still in early stage.).

-This project contains libgdx,and some native library is extracted from libgdx.
+This project contains libgdx,and some native library are extracted from libgdx.

 ## How to build